Coming up with inspired healthy lunch box ideas each day is no easy task.

 Raisins, prunes, dried mango and apricots are all great options to include in a lunch box.
 Make sure you limit how many you eat as they are high in concentrated sugar, albeit natural sugar.
 They are fantastic to snack on as they give a energy boost and feel like a sweet treat.

 Lunchboxes don’t need to be without treats, you can quite easily add in the odd bonus fun snack to balance out your meals.
-Snacks like flapjacks, banana bread or even a blueberry muffin can serve a dual purpose; the hit of an indulgent treat alongside some slow release energy to boost you through the afternoon.
+Snacks like flapjacks, blueberry muffins and banana bread slices can serve a dual purpose; the hit of an indulgent treat alongside some slow release energy to boost you through the afternoon.